Unbo10/OOP/Concepts_OOP.md

 ## The process of modeling objects and classes

-Although this sounds oddly simmilar to the [object-oriented strategy](#the-object-oriented-strategy) section, but this one refers to the abstraction, definition, hiding and linking of objects and classes.
+Although this sounds oddly simmilar to the [object-oriented strategy](#the-object-oriented-strategy) section, this one refers to the abstraction, definition, hiding and linking of objects and classes.

 ### Abstraction

 We, as humans, extract information from the real world all the time.
 In fact, some argue we do not even know the world as it truly is, just what we are allowed, by our physical and mental abilities, to comprehend annd grasp.
 Kant used to say sciences are human sciences, meaning they only work in the 'human' world.

-In the same way, we model objects and classes as a world apart, but as close as we can to 'real' life, describing objects' properties and behaviors, while grouping them in classes.
+In the same way, we model objects and classes as a world apart, but *as close as we want* to 'real' life, describing objects' properties and behaviors, while grouping them in classes.
 This is what abstraction is all about: translating ideas, real-life situations, processes into an object-oriented design, much like taking objects from a dimension to another one without losing any of its essence.

 > *Abstraction is the process of grasping enough detail from a task so to model it in object-oriented terms.*

-The deal here is you can (and sometimes will need to) skip details of an object in a certain world to bring it to the OOW (Object-Oriented World).
-To do so, you get with yourself a capsule to the objects' dimension and capture the object so it gives you all the information you need to so you can leave the object free.
-The capsule now can be opened in the OOW and free the objects' model in a familiar language; that's **encapsulation**.
+In consequence, the abstraction process is the first to be done when applying the object-oriented approach to some task or problem.
+In fact, the output of the OOD (design) stage should be a class diagram which abstracts all the information grasped into an implementation specification or interface.
+In consequence, once you have the classes, the relations between them, its attributes and methods, and its instance count (the amount of instances to be created from that class), you should be all set to implement the design.

+### Encapsulation

+Although abstraction seems to be most of what's needed to model anything using the OO approach, there are other processes that take part in all three stages and are even part of abstraction.
+One of them is encapsulation, and plays a crucial role in object modeling:

+Just by looking at the word you can tell it should have something to do with capsules, right?
+Now go back to procedural programming, what do you have?
+A bunch of functions and variables flying around your code.
+It would be wonderful to wrap it all into more comprehensible blocks of code, wouldn't it?
+Well, that's what encapsulation is all about (and, in a way, it's what makes OOP possible):

-> *Encapsulation is the process of grouping the extracted data into data capsules or classes (?)*.
+> *Encapsulation is the process of bundling or gluing together data and the methods that operate on that data within a single unit (class)*.

-Using both abstraction and encapsulation you have objects that are capsules with a little screen to interact with them, so, as another object, you can only know so much, depending on the level of abstraction given to the object you're trying to access (*what* is an object depends on its level of abstraction).
+So object-oriented modeling implies necesarrily to bring from the real, data, fantasy or any other world, some sort of information to the Object-Oriented World (OOW).
+To do that 'trip' or 'translation' you need to get the information into capsules that are unaltered in the trip to the OOW.
+Those capsules are created during the encapsulation process.
+So encapsulation means translating everything into classes that contain attributes and methods.

+> With the current definition, however, encapsulations seems pretty much the same as abstraction, so what's the difference?
+Well, when doing abstraction, you *grasp* or *select* certain information from all the available, whilst when applying encapsulation you *bundle* or *glue* the grapsed information into data units.
+That's why after OOA you end up with some requirements, which determine the filter the abstraction process will use; while after OOD, you end up with an implementation specification that tells you how is the information grasped going to fulfill the requirements.

 ```mermaid
 classDiagram